-- 1. If the matter remaining from the destruction is not documented, the event is modelled solely as E6 Destruction. - 2.
-An event should also be documented using E81 Transformation if it results in the destruction of one or more objects and the simultaneous production of others using parts or material from the original.
+- 1. If the matter remaining from the destruction is not documented, the event is modelled solely as an instance of E6 Destruction. - 2.
+An event should also be documented as an instance of E81 Transformation if it results in the destruction of one or more objects and the simultaneous production of others using parts or material from the original.
 In this case, the new items have separate identities.
 Matter is preserved, but identity is not. - 3.
-When the initial identity of the changed instance of E18 Physical Thing is preserved, the event should be documented as E11 Modification.
+When the initial identity of the changed instance of E18 Physical Thing is preserved, the event should be documented as an instance of E11 Modification.